mikeizbicki/lab-sqlite-joins/README.md

-# Lab: SQLite and JOINs
+# Lab: SQLite, Subqueries, and JOINs

 The general consensus in industry is that it's basically never wrong to store your data in SQLite.